snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 +++
-title= "Set-up and run fractribution package" weight = 3 post = ""
+title= "Set-up and run snowplow-fractribution package" weight = 3 post = ""
 +++

-The snowplow_web_page_views (created by the snowplow_web package) and sample_events_fractribution tables will be used to demonstrate how to set-up and run the snowplow_fractribution dbt package to create the tables needed for fractional attribution.
+The snowplow_web_page_views (created by the snowplow_web package) and sample_events_fractribution tables will be used to demonstrate how to set-up and run the snowplow_fractribution dbt package to create the tables needed for attribution modeling.

 ***